Retail sales assistant CV example

 Interests and hobbies

-Your outside-of-work interests can involve plenty of sought-after skills that you can mention in your CV.
+Your outside-of-work interests and hobbies can involve plenty of sought-after skills that you can mention in your CV.

 For example, you might captain a sports team with demonstrates leadership skills – or you might write a blog which could prove your written communication and motivation.